 If gardening is your thing, then how about designing a 3D planter to grow your food!

 Students can use free 3D modeling tools like TinkerCAD and Fusion 360 to customize the planter design.
 Then, add some seeds, soil, and water, to start growing plants.
 Combine this project with the temperature and humidity probe, and you can have the start of a “smart garden.”

 These STEM projects for middle schoolers are designed to be a bit more challenging.
 I recommend some background in (or willingness to learn) coding, electronics, and technology.

-If you are a beginner but want to eventually build projects like these, we have an online coding and circuits course that can help you gain these skills quickly, without the confusion or frustration of learning it by yourself.
+If you are a beginner but want to eventually build projects like these, we have an online coding and circuits course that can help you gain these skills quickly, without the confusion or frustration of learning them by yourself.

 1. Collect and display temperature readings

-As an add on to your “smart garden.” you can create a device to monitor temperature, humidity, and moisture.
+As an add-on to your “smart garden.” you can create a device to monitor temperature, humidity, and moisture.
 Wire up the circuit, create some code and then add this prototype to your plants to keep them happy and healthy.
 Learn how to build this device, here.

 2. Light Following Robot